 Attendance at international technology transfer events:

-- AUTM’s Essentials Courses, (date and format tbc)
+- AUTM’s Essentials Courses, (date and location tbc)

 - Potential to participate in a four-week internship in an academic technology transfer office within the United States or Europe, during the summer